jpwhalley/Intro_to_stats_2021/README.md

 Data
 ----

--   Pleas contact me for the data used in e3\_dim\_reduction exercises.
+-   Please contact me for the data used in e3\_dim\_reduction exercises.

 Papers
 ------